Efficient simulation of low-entanglement bosonic Gaussian states in polynomial time: Method

 \subsection{Generating MPS local tensor}

-The GSVD-based iterative decomposition yields a set of pure BGSs $\{|A^m\rangle\}$, where each $|A^m\rangle$ is supported on a local physical mode and its incoming and outgoing virtual modes.
-To complete the construction of a usual MPS, $|A^m\rangle$ must be represented as a finite-dimensional tensor $A^m_{\alpha p \beta}$, where $p$ labels a truncated Fock basis of the physical mode and $\alpha,\beta$ label the virtual indices inherited from the GSVD.
+The GSVD-based iterative decomposition produces a set of BGSs $\{|A^m\rangle\}$, where each $|A^m\rangle$ is supported on a local physical mode and its incoming and outgoing virtual modes.
+Each local state can be expanded in the Fock basis as